JetBrains/teamcity-documentation/topics/nunit.md

 <td>

 _Available if NUnit 3.0 is selected_.
-Specify the path to nunit3\-console.exe:
+Specify the path to `nunit3-console.exe`:
-__prior to TeamCity 9.1.4__ specify the directory containing the console executable file,
+* __prior to TeamCity 9.1.4__, specify the directory containing the console executable file
-__since 9.1.4__ specify the path to the console executable file including the file name.
+* __since 9.1.4__, specify the path to the console executable file including the file name

 </td></tr><tr>